chrisquince/DESMAN/README.md

 5. [CONCOCT](https://github.com/BinPro/CONCOCT): Our own contig binning algorithm

+6. [prodigal] (https://github.com/hyattpd/prodigal/releases/): Used for calling genes on contigs

 Click the link associated with each application for installation details.
 To begin obtain the reads from Dropbox:

 ```bash